Board of Directors

 Director – Kelly H. Hull

 Kelly Hull was born an animal lover and nature conservationist.
-He has been actively preserving endangered wildlife for over 20 years.
-In 2005, Hull incorporated his facility as a 501c3 tortoise and turtle sanctuary in North Texas that housed, at that time, over 100 endangered tortoises and turtles from around the world.
+He has been actively preserving endangered wildlife for over 25 years.
+In 2005, Hull incorporated his facility into a 501c3 organization.

-In 2015, Hull relocated the North Texas Tortoise Sanctuary to 16-acres in South Texas, where he formed the San Benito Wildlife and Nature Center.
-The property had been left untouched for over 10 years, and, hence, the immense wildlife and native plants and trees on the property remain amazingly unique, especially for modern times.
+In 2015, Hull established the GREEN Nature Center on 16-acres in South Texas.
+The unique property had been left untouched for over 10 years, and, hence, Hull realized that the immense wildlife and native plants and trees on the property aligned with his conservation initiatives.

-The new facility now houses over 200 species of endangered turtles and tortoises and 50 rare birds, all either native to Texas or originating from habitats worldwide.
+The facility currently houses over 200 species of endangered turtles and tortoises from around the world, and over 50 rare birds, both native to Texas and originating from habitats worldwide.

-Hull has over 10-years experience as a construction superintendent, overseeing the construction of multi-million dollar high-rise condominiums, and corporate rental and retail properties.
-Hull has mastered replicating the natural habitats by combining his construction experience with the habitat needs of the turtles, tortoises, and birds at the San Benito Wildlife and Nature Center.
+Since the start of his career as a construction superintendent in 2007, Hull oversees the construction of multi-million dollar high-rise condominiums, and corporate rental and retail properties.
+As a product of his construction experience, Hull has mastered replicating and constructing the natural habitats of the turtles, tortoises, and birds located at GREEN Nature Center.
 He designs and constructs their enclosures to mirror their natural habitats within the wild, securing the health and longevity of each species.

 Hull’s research is ongoing, and he continuously writes educational articles for the website http://www.tortoisesanctuary.org/.
 Hull consults professionals, as well as hobbyists, worldwide concerning his research and habitat expertise.